LEISURELY WALKS

 Future dates:

+Dates for the 2023/24 walks to be set once walk leaders are found.
 If you want to volunteer to lead one of these walks (help will be provided regarding the admin., etc) please use the contact link at the top to drop Derek an email.

 Future dates:

+Dates for the 2023/24 walks to be set once walk leaders are found.
 If you want to volunteer to lead one of these walks (help will be provided regarding the admin., etc) please use the contact link at the top to drop Derek an email.

 Bonnington Square garden has a small community garden with the seemingly ever-open Italo cafe, which serves mouthwatering Italian-inspired food and snacks, and excellent coffee.
 We stopped to refresh our taste buds and to enjoy the wintry sun, which filtered down through the trees.
 Then on, back across the busy roads to Vauxhall Pleasure Gardens, a large green space boasting another new cafe, the Tea House Theatre.